 Occasionally, if a job sounds fun or profitable (not going to lie here), I accept the offer.
 As you can see, I currently have two ongoing projects on Upwork again.

-Until today, I’ve almost made almost USD 90,000 working part-time on Upwork – without any formal education in the services I offer.
+Until today, I’ve almost made more than USD 100,000 working part-time on Upwork – without any formal education in the services I offer.

 Upwork Tips: How to Make Money on Upwork